Info for new and prospective members

 - membership of both British Orienteering and your local club (including their regional association)

 Membership runs from 1st January to 31st December but new members joining from October are automatically registered until the end of the following year.
-You must be a member of British Orienteering to enter National and Championship events and you are expected to become one after competing in your third Level B event.

 Social activities have included ceilidhs, picnics, training weekends in the Lake District, dinners and 'fun' orienteering events, eg. 'Vampire-O'!!!
 An AIRE focus is often present at the major national competitions.
 A year-round programme of 'Tuesday Night Runs' gives club members the opportunity to train and meet regularly.